Risks and Returns of D-Wave Quantum Inc (QBTS) Stock

 Needham raised the price target for the D-Wave Quantum Inc (NYSE:QBTS) stock to “a Buy”.
-The rating was released on Apr-09-24, according to finviz.
+The rating was released on April 08, 2024, according to finviz.
 The research report from ROTH Capital has initiated the stock to Buy, with a price target set at $20.

+The firm’s stock price fluctuated -13.30% within the last five trades and -24.88% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 66.19% in the last 6 months and 106.75% was added to its value over the previous 3 months.
+QBTS stock is trading at a margin of -17.78%, -6.08% and 21.91% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Here's Your FREE Report on the #1 Small-Cap Uranium Stock of '24.